AliSajid/privacy_and_freedom/digital_freedom.markdown

 It's tempting to call things "secure" or "insecure" and you hear these terms used all the time by media and even by techies.
 Don't listen to it.
 In reality security is *always* a gradiant.
 Something with all the best technology done the best way anyone knows may have a tiny flaw that no-one noticed.

-A burgler breaks in to a house via the easiest method.
+A burglar breaks in to a house via the easiest method.
 A lock on the window doesn't help if the door is literally left wide open.
 Alternatively, A solid steel door with a fancy lock doesn't help if it's next to a glass window trivially broken.
-Similarly we measure a technology's security by it's *weakest* point, not it's strongest.
+Similarly we measure a technology's security by its *weakest* point, not its strongest.

-Continuing the analogy most burglers don't come with ladders.
-There may be a use in using a steel door, even if the upper story windows are unlocked.
+Continuing the analogy most burglars don't come with ladders.
+There may be a use in using a steel door, even if the upper storey windows are unlocked.
 For this reason we can't just talk about security as a single slider.
 It depends on who you are trying to keep things secure *from*.

 This is all important because it's tempting to say "Ugh, everything is insecure".
-While that's true in a sense, we still lock our doors even though a burgler could use a wrecking ball.
+While that is true in a sense, we still lock our doors even though a burglar could use a wrecking ball.
 Even when we're talking about governments, dramatic measures get expensive, and often give away information a government doesn't want people to know (like that they just smashed up your house).

 Unfortunately, all this means we can't just say "Do this, it's secure", "don't do this, it's not secure".
 We have to explain the tradeoffs.
-So, while we try and keep the explanations as simple as possible, we try and do so without washing out these important details.
+So, while we try and keep the explanations as simple as possible, we try and do so without leaving out these important details.

 ## Communication Security
 Communication security is made up of 3 components.